dutch-and-bold/moneybird-sdk/README.md

 ** Usage instructions are still under maintenance and will get updated as the project progresses.

 Access to the api happens through so called repositories.
-There are several type of repositories, for reading, writing, updating and deleting.
+There are several type of repositories.
+Either for reading, writing, updating and deleting.

 ### (Example) Retrieving administrations